for South African Citizens Travelling Abroad

 You should ideally avoid countries experiencing war and/or civil/political unrest.
 If the trip is unavoidable, ensure that you prepare yourself by having all the necessary information and contact details of your hosts and South African Representatives in the country of your destination.

-African travellers and the law
+African travelers and the law

 Do not become involved in activities that may be, or are, illegal.
 Please remember, once you leave South Africa, the rights enjoyed under the South African Constitution and laws cannot be guaranteed or enforced in the countries you intend to visit.
 If arrested abroad, the South African Government cannot intervene to secure your release from prison.